S-Prehn/DistrSys/README.md

 The java scripts can be compiled executing the attached bash script 'compile.sh' with: "bash compile.sh"

+The InvertServer takes as input the port number it should connect to, like for instance: "java InvertServer 8000"

+The InvertClient Module takes as input the name of the machine that hosts the InvertServer and the server's port id.
+For instance, assuming that server and client run on the same machine the compiled script can be run with: "java InvertClient $HOSTNAME 8000"

 ## Contentn Source Files

 The code from the files (without the copyright notes that are in the scripts) are: